ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 You [configure the metadata service and enable it](/docs/vpc?topic=vpc-imd-configure-service) on an instance to retrieve data about the instance.
 Use this information to configure and launch new instances.

 Metadata is obtained by calling REST APIs that provide instance-specific information when you make `GET` calls endpoints accessible within a running virtual server instance.
-For example,
+For example, you can retrieve metadata about instances, keys, and placement groups by making a call to the following endpoints:

 * `http://169.254.169.254/metadata/v1/instance`
 * `http://169.254.169.254/metadata/v1/keys`